About the Region

-The economy of Altai Kari is a well-diversified complex.
+The economy of Altai Krai is a well-diversified complex.
 The share of industry, agriculture, and trade predominates in the structure of the gross regional product.
-These activities form 53.6% of the total GRP.
+These activities form 51% of the total GRP.
 A favorable business climate and increased business activity, development of public, transport and engineering infrastructure contribute to economic growth in the region.

 The modern structure of the industrial complex is characterized by a high share of manufacturing industries (over 80% in the volume of shipped goods).
 The leading types of economic activity in industry are the production of food products, machine-building products (railway-, boiler-, diesel, agricultural machinery, electrical equipment production), production of coke, rubber and plastic products, as well as chemical production.
-In recent years, the rates of industry development of the region have outstripped the all-Russian rates: the output of production for 2006-2015 has increased by a factor of 1.6 (in Russia - by 17.2%).
+The index of industrial production in 2017 was 103.4%.

 Agriculture plays an important role in the formation of the economy of the Krai and the way of life of the population.
 The basis of this is a large arable land area - 6.5 million hectares (5.6% of the arable lands of Russia), there are 5 soil and climate zones, hundreds of regionalized varieties of crops, well-developed livestock (dairy cattle breeding, poultry, pig and sheep breeding), and also qualified labor resources.